tarkheeto/DPS-Man/README.md

 +   **CloudSpawnTimer** variable is decremented so that the period between the timer events is also decremented, making the game play more difficult

++  **Cloud Spawning Period Limitation**: As the score keeps rising the period between timer events is reduced, however the period is not to be set below 0.5 seconds.
++  **Amounts of Clouds spawned**: As the score grows higher, the amount of clouds spawned per time event rise up until 4 clouds per timer event.

 ### **Off-screen Killing:**